Home / Coffee Knowledge / Coffee in Climate Change (Podcast)

 Coffee in Climate Change (Podcast)

-The challenges posed by climate change for coffee production are enormous.
-Producers feel the negative effects immediately, yet at the same time they must remain competitive to survive—a difficult situation.
+The challenges to coffee production posed by climate change are enormous.
+Producers immediately feel the negative effects, yet at the same time, they must remain competitive to survive – a difficult situation.

-Eric Rahn, a coffee researcher and agronomist at CIAT in Colombia , sees two main trends that could shape the future of coffee: increasingly intensive agriculture, and a shift toward agroforestry systems.
-There's not much room in between for those who want to continue making a living from coffee production.
+Eric Rahn, coffee researcher and agronomist from CIAT in Colombia, sees two main developments that the future of coffee could take: on the one hand, increasingly intensive agriculture, and on the other hand, a rethinking towards agroforestry systems.
+There isn't much room in between for those who wish to continue making a living from coffee production.

-The outlook isn't rosy – "most producers aren't planting the right variety," says Eric Rahn.
-In the context of optimized varieties, expensive fertilizers, and falling coffee prices, developing a strategy that provides security for producers only works if the risk is shared among multiple parties.
+The prospects are not very bright – "most producers don't plant the right variety," says Eric Rahn.
+In the context of optimized varieties, expensive fertilizers, and falling coffee prices, developing a strategy that provides security as a producer only works if the risk is distributed among several parties.

-In this 45-minute conversation with Philipp Schallberger, Eric Rahn compares the challenges faced by coffee producers in Vietnam, Central and South America and explains in detail why agroforestry systems can be key to future coffee production.
+In this 45-minute conversation with Philipp Schallberger, Eric Rahn compares the challenges of coffee producers in Vietnam, Central, and South America and explains in detail why agroforestry systems can be a key to future coffee production.

 Interview and editing: Philipp Schallberger